somerville-neighborhood-council/somervilleneighborhoodcouncil.org/index.md

 ****

-## MAJOR UPCOMING EVENTS
+## Major Upcoming Events

 * November 9th - Deadline for candidates to submit [candidacy papers](https://github.com/union-square-neighborhood-council/unionsquareneighborhoodcouncil.org/blob/master/USNC%20October%202017%20Elections%20Packet%20FINAL.pdf) (see below)**
 * December 2 & 6 - Eligible Members as defined in Bylaws,vote to elect a Council Board**

 ****

-## DO YOU WANT TO RUN FOR THE COUNCIL BOARD?
+## Do You Want to Run for the Council Board?

 * Download the [elections packet](https://github.com/union-square-neighborhood-council/unionsquareneighborhoodcouncil.org/blob/master/USNC%20October%202017%20Elections%20Packet%20FINAL.pdf), complete it, and return it to the Election Committee - either digitally at [UnionSquareNeighborhoodCouncil@gmail.com](mailto:unionsquareneighborhoodcouncil@gmail.com) or mailed to P.O.
 Box 48, Somerville MA 02143. **The deadline for candidates to apply is November 9th (email received or candidate packet postmarked).** Good luck!

 ****

-## UPCOMING WORKING GROUP MEETINGS
+## Upcoming Working Group Meetings

 * November 4th, 9am-12pm (at the police station)